This handprint eagle craft is a fun and simple way to get kids excited about crafting and learning at the same time!

 Alligator Paper Bag Puppet Craft – Your kids will be all smiles with this alligator craft!
 They’ll love using their imaginations to bring their alligator to life, and you’ll be happy to see them using their fine motor skills to make it and put on their own puppet show.

-Moose Handprint Craft – This simple craft is so much fun and uses your kid’s hand to make the body of a moose!
-Don’t worry about getting antlers or eyes right; our free template has all the details covered.
+Moose Handprint Craft—This simple craft is so much fun.
+It uses your kid’s hand to make the body of a moose!
+Don’t worry about getting antlers or eyes right; our free printable template covers all the details.
 Kids will laugh and have a great time turning their little hands into majestic moose.

-Paper Plate Skunk Craft – This skunk craft is not only easy for kids to make, but it’s also super cute!
-All you need is a paper plate, some paint, and a few other supplies.
+Paper Plate Skunk Craft—This skunk craft is not only easy for kids to make but also super cute!
+You only need a paper plate, some paint, and a few other supplies.

-Once the paint is dry, your child can add all the details to create their very own skunk.
-This is a great activity for animal lovers of all ages.
+Once the paint is dry, your child can add all the details to create their skunk.
+This is an excellent activity for animal lovers of all ages.

 Animal Activities For Kids